ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-places-of-interest.markdown

 ostentatious auditorium, rooms for indoor games, eateries, dedicated rooms for sections of the cultural council and a clumsily built open air theatre.
-MAC is the reason behind growing property prices in the gaon, although it is rumored to be jinxed by thousands of pass outs who hoped it would be complete before they graduate.
+MAC is the reason behind growing property prices in the gaon, although it is rumored to be jinxed by thousands of pass outs who hoped it would be complete before they graduated.

 ###Hobbies club: